awslabs/aws-sdk-python/dev-guide/simple-app.md

 ## Sending the messages to Amazon Bedrock Runtime<a name="simple-app-send-messages"></a>

-Then send the messages to the Amazon Bedrock Runtime service by calling the client's `converse()` function, specifying in its `ConverseInput` which model to use when processing the request\.
+Then send the messages to the Amazon Bedrock Runtime service by calling the client's `converse()` function, specifying in its `ConverseInput` which model to use when processing the request.

 ```
 async def send_messages(service_client, messages):